Skip to main content

 • Is my anxiety negatively affecting my enjoyment of my baby?

 It is also normal for anxiety levels to wax and wane over your life.
 This is true during the postpartum period as well.
 Some days or even weeks you may feel more anxious than others.
 Then something shifts and you feel better again.
-For example, your baby slowly loses weight for a week and you worry.
+For example, your baby doesn't gain weight for a week, and you worry.
 You worry about ever getting a good night's sleep again.
-You worry whether your relationship with your husband or partner will ever get back on track.
-Then things slowly get better (of you get a good night's sleep!) and you feel more energetic and calm.
+You worry whether your relationship with your partner will ever get back on track.
+Then things slowly get better (maybe you get a good night's sleep!) and you feel more energetic and calmer.
 Hey, maybe I can handle this, you think to yourself.
-Then your baby gets the flu and you worry again.
+Then your baby gets a cold and you worry again.
 This is the roller-coaster ride of early motherhood.

 For some, normal levels of anxiety can escalate and turn into an anxiety disorder.

-An anxiety disorder is when the anxiety is severe enough to interfere with your daily life at home and/or at work over a longer period of time.
+An anxiety disorder is when the anxiety is severe enough to interfere with your daily life at home and/or at work over a longer period.
 It feels like incapacitating fear.

 Top